 - Professional services, such as legal or accounting services, when necessary to assist in compliance with legally mandated activities;

 - Childcare and daycare facilities, prioritizing services to employees of businesses exempted in this Order to work as permitted.
-Daycare and childcare facilities must use Physical Distancing and COVID-19 risk mitigation practices in their operations, and are urged to have no more than ten people in the facility;
+Daycare and childcare facilities must use Physical Distancing and COVID-19 risk mitigation practices in their operations;

 - Hotels and motels, to the extent used for lodging and delivery or carry-out food services;